ontio/documentation/smart-contract-tutorial/README.md

 After you have written your smart contract, you can click the **Compile** button on the right side to compile your code.

-If your code is correct, your smart contract will be compiled to the ABI and AVM file , and display on the right side.
+If your code is correct, your smart contract will be compiled to the ABI and AVM file, and display on the right side.